To ensure excellent & equitable education for all students through service and collaboration.

 Dr. Harry Carthum

 District 6: Aberdeen, Cosmopolis, Hoquiam, North Beach, North River, Oakville, Ocosta, Quinault, Raymond, South Bend, Taholah, Willapa Valley, and Wishkah Valley

 Harry is a former superintendent of Griffin School District.

 Mr. Bill Lahmann

 District 7: North Thurston B and Tumwater

 Bill Lahmann has been a teacher, mediator, legislative analyst, association executive, assistant superintendent, and superintendent.
 His experiences in small, medium and large districts, as well as three Educational Service Districts, provide him with an excellent understanding of school district needs, challenges and operations, and the important role ESDs can play in providing for student success.

 - Dr. Dana Anderson, Superintendent

-- Dr. Andrew Eyres, Asst.
-Supt., Teaching and Learning
+- Dr. Andrew Eyres, Deputy Superintendent - Teaching & Learning and Student Support

-- Ms. Kristen Jaudon, Director, Communications & Public Engagement
+- Ms. Kristen Jaudon, Senior Director - Communications, Government Relations & Public Engagement

 - Abby Bowers